jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

 -> _Joe: see Section 4.2 for the length control with reward design.
 Strategy is similar to the paper above._

+[(2025, Feb) [EMNLP 2025] LightThinker: Thinking Step-by-Step Compression](https://arxiv.org/abs/2502.15589)

+-> _Joe: Compressing thinking steps into smaller set of special tokens.
+Train with special attention mask, inference with reduced KV cache based on the mask structures._

+- Not using RL.
+Merging rules are based on heuristics.

 [(2025 Mar) The First Few Tokens Are All You Need: An Efficient and Effective Unsupervised Prefix Fine-Tuning Method for Reasoning Models](https://arxiv.org/pdf/2503.02875)